Apps for anxiety are a great tool to manage stressful situations and relax your body and mind.

 Our minds are attracted to negative feelings.
 Think about it: when you see someone with a beautiful, clean white shirt and you notice a tiny stain on the collar – the stain will be all you’re looking at.
 The negative thoughts feed off themselves.
 When your mind goes into negativity, it can easily get you out of control.
 It takes a lot of work and effort to understand and deal with our mental and emotional health.

 How do we do it?
 For starters, let’s explore some apps for anxiety.
 I know – apps, right?
 Can an app help you manage stress?
 Well, the right app at the right time can!
 Check out these 8 fresh apps for anxiety that will help you boost your wellbeing:

-Let’s face it: sometimes you just don’t have time to go to meditation class, every single day.
+Let’s face it: sometimes you just don’t have time to go to a meditation class, every single day.
 Your work takes most of the day, and you need some family time after that.
-You still can find 10 minutes for a peaceful routine, and this app will help you get into meditative state.
+You still can find 10 minutes for a peaceful routine, and this app will help you get into a meditative state.
 The basic plan includes techniques of concentration, paying attention, appreciating the present moment, recognizing the value of non-doing, and working with thoughts.

 This app is built around the science of happiness.
 To be more specific – it respects the principle of neuroplasticity (an old brain can learn new tricks).
 Our brains have a natural capacity to respond and adjust to new situations.

 This app encourages you to adopt new, positive thinking patterns and help your brain build immunity towards negative thoughts.
 Happify provides easy, but effective techniques in the form of engaging games and activities, based on cognitive behavioral therapy, positive psychology, and mindfulness.

 You can use the app for free on iOS and Android devices.